 Path to Success is a comprehensive rent reform measure designed to motivate and benefit Work-Able rental assistance participants while remaining impact neutral to Elderly/Disabled households.
 The Tiered Rent Table component of the activity both incentivizes and rewards Work-Able households for increasing income by using the lower edge of an annual income range when calculating the rent portion instead of actual income.
 The activity also institutes progressive minimum rents for Work-Able households, thus requiring certain households to increase annual income amounts to meet the applicable minimum rent threshold.
-Path to Success was initially proposed in the Fiscal Year 2012 MTW Annual Plan, re-proposed in the Fiscal year 2012 MTW Annual Plan to restructure the rent reform model, re-proposed again in the Fiscal Year 2014 MTW Annual Plan to include a local portability policy, and re-proposed again in the Fiscal Year 2019 MTW Annual Plan to adjust the minimum rents used for Work-Able rent calculations.
+Path to Success was initially proposed in the Fiscal Year 2012 MTW Annual Plan, re-proposed in the Fiscal year 2012 MTW Annual Plan to restructure the rent reform model, re-proposed again in the Fiscal Year 2019 MTW Annual Plan to adjust the minimum rents used for Work-Able rent calculations.

-This re-proposal of the initiative in Fiscal Year 2024 modifies the rent reform model further by adjusting household age designation and utility reimbursement payments.
+This re-proposal of the initiative in Fiscal Year 2024 modifies the rent reform model further by adjusting household age designation.
 All other facets of the initiative remain constant.